Will I Have to Stop Being a Stay at Home Parent After My Divorce?

 If you have been a stay at home parent for a short period, then this may be a suitable option; however, if you have stayed home for a great deal of time, then you are likely to be in need of more assistance and for a longer duration of time and, therefore, this award will likely be combined with another form of alimony.

 In most cases where a parent has stayed at home to raise the party’s minor children, they will be awarded Rehabilitative alimony.
 This award provides the spouse with the ability to gain essential education, skills, training, or credentials in order to enter a career that would assist in their financial independence.

 In some cases, however, when a parent is out of the work force for a great deal of time due to the childrearing, even after obtaining a certain degree, they may not be able to financially support themselves without the assistance of their former partner.
 In these cases, durational or permanent alimony may be awarded.

 Worried About Rejoining the Workforce After a Divorce?
 Want to Stay Home with Your Kids?
 Discuss Your Options with a Lawyer.

-Overall, it is important to note that many stay at home parents do rely on alimony awards after their divorce.
-However, these awards are subjective and each may contain their own unique rules or regulations.
-Therefore, if you are fearful of your inability to become employed after being a stay at home parent or are wishing to remain home with your children as you have done in the past, it is important to discuss your stay at home parent role with your attorney in order to prepare the possible arguments necessary moving forward with your divorce.
+Overall, it is important to note that many stay-at-home parents do rely on alimony awards after their divorce; however, these awards are subjective and each may contain their own unique rules or regulations.
+Therefore, if you are fearful of your inability to become employed after being a stay-at-home parent or you are wishing to remain home with your children after a divorce, then it is important to discuss your stay at home parent role with your attorney in order to prepare the possible arguments necessary moving forward with your divorce.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.